Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!: Sales

 In Japan, Let's Go, Pikachu! and Let's Go, Eevee! topped the software sales chart and sold 661,240 physical retail units in their opening weekend, and were responsible for almost quadrupling Nintendo Switch hardware sales for the week.
 They remained at the top of the Japanese charts in their third week, bringing its physical retail sales to 1,012,247 units in Japan by 9 December 2018.
 By 16 December 2018, the games had sold 1,121,020 physical retail units in Japan.
 As of 6 January 2019, the games have sold 1,399,595 physical retail units in Japan.

 The NPD reported the launch sales of Let's Go, Pikachu! and Let's Go, Eevee! in North America as being positive and described it as "the most important launch" of the year.
 On streaming site Twitch, the games were the most-viewed titles on launch day with 125,457 viewers, above Fortnite.
 Within ten days of release, the games sold over 1.5 million units in the United States, as of 26 November 2018.
 As of 18 December 2018, the games had sold 2 million units in the US.
 They had the second highest launch month ever in dollar sales for the franchise in the US, behind only Pokémon Stadium.

 In the United Kingdom, Let's Go, Pikachu! and Let's Go, Eevee! launched with 116,000 physical retail sales in their opening weekend, becoming the top-selling games of the week, despite competition from new releases such as Spyro Reignited Trilogy, Fallout 76 and Hitman 2.
 They also had a positive impact on Switch hardware sales, which in turn boosted sales of other Switch games including several Mario games, The Legend of Zelda: Breath of the Wild and Just Dance 2019.
 Individually, Let's Go, Pikachu! debuted at third place in the UK's all-format sales charts, and Let's Go, Eevee! placed sixth on the same chart.
 UK sales were down 60% on the sales of Pokémon Sun and Moon, the preceding games in the franchise, due to the Switch having a smaller install base than the Nintendo 3DS and stock problems.
 The games sold over 338,270 physical retail units in 2018, making them the year's eleventh best-selling retail games in the UK.

 On 22 November 2018, The Pokémon Company announced that the games had sold over 3 million units worldwide in their first week on sale, making them the fastest-selling Nintendo Switch titles.
-By September 30, 2023 total worldwide sales have reached 15.07 million copies.
+As of 30 September 2023, total worldwide sales have reached 15.07 million copies.